 If businesses only focus on exploiting the advantage of price competition when enjoying preferential tariffs in FTA partner markets, although they benefit immediately, they may face long-term risks when this market raises product quality standards or adds non-tariff regulations, or has more suppliers in the same segment.

 Therefore, the wise way is to increase investment in the quality of goods to meet higher standards, to sell at prices equivalent to those before the preferential tariffs.
-By doing so, businesses will turn the advantage of "first mover thanks to early FTA" into the long-term advantage of "first mover thanks to higher quality standards".
+By doing so, businesses will turn the advantage of "being a first mover thanks to early FTAs" into the long-term advantage of "being a first mover thanks to meeting higher quality standards".

 Exports are accelerating, but the FDI sector still accounts for 73% and is still dependent on a few large markets.
 Clearly, solutions are needed to promote the growth of the domestic sector.
-In your opinion, what inherent bottlenecks need to be cleared so that domestic enterprises can make a faster breakthrough?
+In your opinion, what inherent bottlenecks need to be cleared so that domestic enterprises can break through faster?

 Over the years, Vietnam has had many programs and initiatives to promote the participation of domestic enterprises in global and regional value chains.
 Typically, the Ministry of Industry and Trade and Samsung Vietnam have coordinated to implement projects to support and enhance the capacity of Vietnamese enterprises since 2015, thereby significantly increasing the number of Tier 1 and Tier 2 suppliers.

-However, Vietnam needs strong and focused solutions to help Vietnamese enterprises rise up to take on higher value-added activities in the global and regional value chains.
+However, Vietnam needs strong and focused solutions to help Vietnamese enterprises take on higher value-added activities in the global and regional value chains.
 In my opinion, there are three solutions needed.

-Firstly, promptly concretize the national industrial policy and organize its effective implementation, thereby helping to strengthen the production and export capacity of domestic enterprises, encourage the development of supporting industries and improve product quality.
+Firstly, promptly concretize the national industrial policy and organize its implementation effectively, thereby helping to strengthen the production and export capacity of domestic enterprises, encourage the development of supporting industries and improve product quality.

 Second, focus on building strong national brands, associated with product diversification, regular innovation to increase attractiveness and adapt to new trends (digital transformation, green transformation).
 The State creates a favorable environment and supports businesses to register trademarks in the international market to avoid being registered by foreign businesses first.
 Boldly building a legal framework for testing new business models (circular economy) will also help to stimulate the entrepreneurial spirit of businesses.